220296006/Intermediate-Javascript/Week 1/Day 3 - The ClickJacking Attack.md

 #### Framebusting

-rame busting, also known as framekiller or framebusting code, is a security technique used to prevent a webpage from being displayed within an iframe on another website.
+Frame busting, also known as framekiller or framebusting code, is a security technique used to prevent a webpage from being displayed within an iframe on another website.
 This technique is employed to protect against clickjacking attacks and to ensure that a webpage is always displayed in a top-level window rather than within an iframe.

 Here's how frame busting works and how it can be implemented: